aerogear/offix-android/README.md

  - Follow the below mentioned steps in the Worker's `doWork()` method.

    - Get the list of mutations by calling `getListOfMutations()` function of the parent class.
-   - Check the network status.
-   - If the network is connected, then run a loop on list of mutations.
+   - Run a loop on list of mutations.
    - On each mutation fetched from the list, create an object of Mutation<D,T,V> by passing the fetched mutation to the `getMutation(mutation)` function of library.
    - You can use the above object while creating an instance of ApolloCall and make a call to the server.